hhildaa/epfl-ml-project1/README.md

 ### Documentation

+The documentation of the project can be found under documentation/The_Higgs_Boson_Machine_Learning_Challenge.pdf.
+More information about our taskcan be found also in this folder under the name of project_description.pdf.

 ### Data
 The data is available in the data folder compressed.
 Before working with the code, it should be uncompressed.